jairobernardesjunior/017_Financial_classification_project_compliance_default/README.md

 ### Objective:
 - The objective of this work is to train a classification model that can inform us whether a person may default on a financial loan.

-- O objetivo desse trabalho é treinar um modelo de classificação que possa nos informar se uma pessoa pode ficar inadimplente en um empréstimo financeiro.
+- O objetivo desse trabalho é treinar um modelo de classificação que possa nos informar se uma pessoa pode ficar inadimplente em um empréstimo financeiro.

 ### Data Origin:
 - Dataset: https://www.kaggle.com/datasets/itssuru/loan-data